BFRBUILT FOR RANK

 Smoky Valley Distillery's results are not unusual — they are what happens when you build a website with SEO as the foundation instead of an afterthought.
 The combination of technical optimization, proper schema markup, keyword-targeted content, and fast mobile page loads gives Google everything it needs to rank the site confidently, even for a small distillery in a town most people have never heard of.

 Most distillery websites are built on generic templates that look decent but ignore the technical requirements search engines need.
 The result is a site that looks fine but is invisible in search results.
-That is the gap we fill — and it is why a 16-day window was enough to generate a 430% impressions lift for a distillery in rural Kansas.
+That is the gap we fill — and it is why a 26-day window was enough to generate a 1,392% impressions lift for a distillery in rural Kansas.

 Frequently Asked Questions

-Smoky Valley Distillery saw measurable improvement within the first two weeks after launch.
-Google Search Console showed a 430% increase in daily impressions and a 19% improvement in average search position compared to the 10 days before the redesign — with the final 5 days of post-launch data averaging position 10.2, the best the site had ever achieved.
+Smoky Valley Distillery saw measurable improvement within the first two weeks after launch, and the trend kept compounding through the first month.
+Over the 26 days after go-live, Google Search Console showed a 1,392% increase in daily impressions and a 25% improvement in average search position compared to the 10-day pre-launch baseline projected forward to the same window.
 These are real numbers from Google Search Console, not projections.

 Smoky Valley Distillery was built for our standard $1,500 one-time build fee plus a monthly maintenance plan.
 For a rural distillery competing for local discovery searches, that investment typically pays back in a single tour or tasting booking that would not have happened without the site.